msp1974/homeassistant-jlrincontrol/README.md

 # Creating Custom Sensors

-As all use cases cannot be covered and to allow the best beneift to all of this integration, version 2.1.0 introduced and 'All Info' sensor.
+As all use cases cannot be covered and to allow the best benefit to all of this integration, version 2.1.0 introduced and 'All Info' sensor.
 This sensor displays the attribute, status and position information being received from the JLR servers and allows the creation of custom sensors and use of any of this data in scripts and automations.

 The [recipes](https://github.com/msp1974/homeassistant-jlrincontrol/blob/master/Recipes.md) document gives an example of a template sensor that uses this data and shows how to extract the values from the all info sensor.